mosharafhossain/mosharafhossain.github.io/_pages/about.md

 # Publications
 - A Question-Answer Driven Approach to Reveal Affirmative Interpretations from Verbal Negations
-  **Md Mosharaf Hossain**, Luke Holman, Anusha Kakileti, Tiffany Iris Kao, Nathan Raul Brito, Aaron Abraham Mathews, Eduardo Blanco, accepted at Findings of [NAACL 2022](https://2022.naacl.org/).
+  **Md Mosharaf Hossain**, Luke Holman, Anusha Kakileti, Tiffany Iris Kao, Nathan Raul Brito, Aaron Abraham Mathews, and Eduardo Blanco, accepted at Findings of [NAACL 2022](https://2022.naacl.org/).
   The paper with the code and data is coming soon.

 - An Analysis of Negation in Natural Language Understanding Corpora